Hello vintage VW friends!

 We have some exciting news to share with you.

-The story of our family's '67 Beetle and how Lane Russell came to fruition has been featured by Volkswagen of America, Inc.
+The story of our family's '67 Beetle and how Lane Russell (now known as Air-Cooled Artifacts) came to fruition has been featured by Volkswagen of America, Inc.

 Check out the article below and let us know what you think.

 Frank R. Shoemaker Sr. purchased a 1967 Beetle brand new in December 1966.
 It’s been in the family ever since.

 Eric Shoemaker had no real interest in cars.
 As a designer and entrepreneur, he primarily took an interest in hobbies like woodworking, furniture restoration, and photography.
 Today, however, he not only owns a business with his wife Amanda that restores air-cooled German engine components, but his website (1967beetle.com) is a go-to resource for tech tips, classifieds, and Volkswagen stories from around the globe.
 And what he attributes as the catalyst for his newfound passion is a 1967 Beetle his grandfather drove that almost ended up in the crusher.

 Eric’s grandpa, Frank R. Shoemaker Sr., was 54 years old when he purchased the family Beetle brand new.
 As someone who lived through the Great Depression and World War II, Frank bought the car in December 1966 because it was economical and reliable as a piece of quality German engineering that could get him to and from work.
 For young Eric, however, the Beetle was more than a car—it was a vehicle, literally, for drawing the family together.

 Frank R. Shoemaker Sr. (L) and his grandson, Eric Shoemaker (R), pose with the family Beetle.
 Frank passed away in 2019, but his grandson Eric carries on his legacy through his business and his family's love for the Beetle.